Quality Stock Screener Icon

 • All metrics in the table are current or based on trailing twelve months (ttm).

-• Obtain more information for a particular business by selecting Stock Metrics in the menu.
+• Obtain more information for a particular business by selecting Stock Analysis in the menu.

 • Estimate the fair value of a particular business by selecting Intrinsic Value Calculator in the menu.